How to make gorgeous DIY bookmarks with resin! These resin bookmarks are easy to customize and make a great gift idea!

 I spent a LOT of time reading in 2020.
 In fact, I read 40 books last year!
 I love to DIY practical crafts that are not only cute but also useful.
 These DIY bookmarks are both!

-This is such a simple resin project and is a GREAT project for beginners!
+Either of these are such simple resin projects and they’re GREAT project for beginners!
 I used two part epoxy resin for this craft.
 It’s as simple as mixing equal parts of the resin and hardener and adding in your decorations!

 DIY Bookmarks from Resin